-NYU Langone physicians remain actively involved in your follow-up care after treatment for bone sarcoma.
+NYU Langone doctors remain actively involved in your follow-up care after treatment for bone sarcoma.
 Doctors initially see people every three to four months after they have completed their treatment to ensure that the sarcoma has not returned.
 During these follow-up appointments, doctors at the Perlmutter Cancer Center may perform CT scans, other imaging tests, or blood tests to look for signs of cancer.

-As part of your care, our doctors can also develop a plan that helps you to recover from bone sarcoma treatments, such as surgery, radiation therapy, and chemotherapy.
+As part of your care, our doctors can also develop a plan that helps you recover from bone sarcoma treatments, such as surgery, radiation therapy, and chemotherapy.
 NYU Langone offers a number of support services to people with sarcoma during and after treatment.

 A large part of your care after bone sarcoma treatment may involve a comprehensive rehabilitation program, especially if you have had limb-sparing surgery or amputation.

-Soon after limb-sparing surgery, our physicians at Rusk Rehabilitation can help you with wound and skin care to enhance your healing.
+Soon after limb-sparing surgery, our doctors at Rusk Rehabilitation can help you with wound and skin care to enhance your healing.
 They can prescribe physical and occupational therapy to help you regain strength, balance, and range of motion in the affected arm or leg.

 Maintaining flexibility of the muscles, tendons, ligaments, and other tissues is a priority to help prevent contracture, which is a permanent tightening of a joint or the muscles, tendons, and other tissues around it.
 Our therapists’ goal is to help you return to the activities that are most important to you, at home and in your community, as soon as possible.